Piggy bank CC BY-NC-SA 2.0 marcmo:Flickr

 Everyone likes the ‘oooh’ factor of lifting a light bike, but weight saving costs money, and makes little difference on the road unless you’re racing up l’Alpe d’Huez.

 For example, say you need a new saddle.
-The base model seat from Wiggle own brand Prime will cost you £17.99 and weighs a claimed 225g.
-At the other end of the price and weight spectrum, a Selle San Marco Mantra Superleggera costs £295 and weighs 117g.
-You’re not going to be able to feel a 108g weight difference, but you’ll certainly feel not being able to pay this week’s rent.
+The base model seat from Wiggle own brand Brand-X will cost you £11.99 and weighs a claimed 311g.
+At the other end of the price and weight spectrum, a Selle Italia SLR Boost Tekno Superflow costs £400 and weighs 90g.
+You’re not really going to be able to feel the weight difference while you're riding, but you’ll certainly feel not being able to pay this week’s rent.

 Doing your own repair and maintenance work can save you loads in labour charges.
 You’ll have a better-functioning bike into the bargain as you’re more likely to notice things going wrong is you know how they’re supposed to be.